 To understand how Ethereum mining works, you first have to know about blockchains in general and cryptocurrencies and the basic knowledge about how they work.
 As the mining process is explained above, you can understand the basic principle of mining.
 All you need for Ethereum mining is a GPU or a group of GPUs combined called a GPU rig, attached to computers running the software.
 Basically, the miners use their time and electricity, and processing power to process and confirm transactions that add blocks to the blockchain and are rewarded in turn.

-To know how you can build a GPU mining rig, you should refer to our website on how to build a crypto mining rig in 2021.
-This will you deeply understand building a GPU mining rig and increasing your crypto mining potential.
+To know how you can build a GPU mining rig, you should refer to our website on how to build a crypto mining rig This will you deeply understand building a GPU mining rig and increasing your crypto mining potential.
 Compared to Bitcoin, Ethereum is a relatively easy coin to mine.

 Which is best for Ethereum Mining?
 Graphic Cards or ASIC miners